Contributors

 Douglas Reedy:

-I saw several COSI pictures that Douglas had posted online and asked to use them.
+A few months after starting this website, I saw several COSI pictures that Douglas had posted online and asked to use them.
 I never imagined what that would lead to.
-He has given me a number of suggestions for improving the site, scanned all kinds of additional information I never knew about, and has some great ideas for the future.
+At the time, this website was opperating with a minimial number of photos (relative to what something like the Virtual Trip needed), there were issues with the design, and large ads appeared at the top of every page.
+Douglas provided tremendous input on ways to improve the site, found/scanned all kinds of additional information I never knew about, and had a number of great ideas for the future.
+He started hosting the website free of charge (which eliminated the ads).
 He designed the image seen on the main page when you first come to oldcosi.com and found the more decorative image that pops up when you click Virtual Trip.
-Pictures he contributed and he found (mostly through the Columbus Library; in some cases he actually even improved their quality) can be seen at Candle Making, the Bodybuilding: Bionics and Transplants show, The Christopher Inn, the Square Wheels exhibit, The Electrostatic Generator Show, the Frontier Kitchen, the fishing/exploration ship, the water section of FAMILIESPACE, the Battelle Planetarium, the trains, the Mercury Capsule, going up the ramp in the Solar Front, the Old COSI history page, the Memorial Hall history page, the volunteer party, the Sights and Sounds newspaper, the Tinsmith, the Museum Attic, along the Street of Yesteryear, The Summer Kitchen, the general store, the blacksmith, and the Dreamland Nickelodeon.
+Pictures he contributed and/or found (through the Columbus Library, EBAY, and a lot of checking around) can be seen throughout the website.
+Douglas went through and scanned a number of pictures from old COSI annual reports.
 He also found the old articles: Coal Mining has Deep Routes Here, and COSI at 30.
-He suggested layout changes and color changes (several of which have not happened yet) which I think will continue to improve this site.
 He even visited Memorial Hall and took pictures from the inside as it looks today.
-He also runs oldcosi.com off his site so that ads no longer show up everywhere.
-If not for Douglas, I probably would have given my last update last March or so.
+If not for Douglas, I probably would have given my last update on this website long ago and forgotten it.
 Thank you Douglas.

 Andrew, Josh, and his mom: Thanks for letting us put a video of Josh singing in the news booth and rock band room.
 The video definitely takes us all back and is the best from that section of COSI by far.